 PPI understands the complexities of working on existing healthcare campuses, as well as the often sensitive nature of Greenfield development.
 Subsurface investigation can be both messy and noisy, and PPI schedules and executes our work in a manner that it minimizes both real and perceived impacts to healthcare patients and the general public.
 Coordination regarding location of private utilities is imperative during project planning, as is clean up after subsurface drilling is completed.

-PPI’s healthcare Clients include Mercy, Cox, Freeman Health, Citizens Memorial Health (CMH), Texas County Memorial Hospital, Ozarks Medical Center, Southeast Kansas Community Health Center, and Clear Path Assisted Living.
+PPI’s healthcare Clients include Mercy, Cox, Freeman Health, Citizens Memorial Health (CMH), Texas County Memorial Hospital, Ozarks Medical Center, Southeast Kansas Community Health Center, Clear Path Assisted Living, and The Cherokee Nation.

-PPI is the “campus-wide” Geotechnical Engineer of Record at Mercy’s main hospital campus in Springfield, and has blanket contracts with Mercy for Engineering Services and Construction Materials Testing.
+PPI has provided Geotechnical Engineering Services at the main Mercy hospital campus in Springfield for over three decades, and has Master Service Agreements in place with Mercy for Engineering Services and Construction Materials Testing.
 PPI completed a Site Specific Seismic Analysis Study for a vertical expansion to the hospital in 2011, and a Project-Specific Update to the Site Specific Seismic Study in 2015.
 PPI’s Seismic Studies utilized a combination of geophysical and traditional subsurface drilling investigation methodologies, followed by a computational approach to show that Seismic Design Category A was appropriate for use.
 Use of Seismic Design Category A allowed Mercy to save considerable budget on structural design requirements, including the elimination of seismic bracing.
+Recent Projects that PPI has assisted Mercy with include the Mercy Branson Clinic, improvements at the Whiteside Clinic and O’Reilly Cancer and Hematology Clinic in Springfield, and the and the Heart Hospital Addition at the Main Hospital in Springfield.